dbt-labs/jaffle-shop-mesh-finance/README.md

 2. Run a `dbt build` to build your project.
 3. [Party up](https://www.youtube.com/watch?v=thIVtEOtlWM)!

+## Optional

+- If you'd like to use [pre-commit](https://pre-commit.com/), run `pre-commit install` in your virtual environment or devcontainer, after the `task install` step.

 ---

 [^1]: This will install the dbt Cloud CLI [currently in beta] as well as the python packages necessary for running MetricFlow queries, linting your code, and other tasks.